-The Carolina Medical Student Research Program is a combination of 5 main funding sources: NIDDK Short Term Research Training Grant (STRT), Research Training in Otolaryngology/ Head & Neck Surgery, UNC Medical Alumni Endowment Fund, the UNC Medical Foundation Fund, and Family Practive which grant stipends for about 40 students to engage in research each year.
-Most projects are short term (8 to 12 weeks) and typically are conducted in the summer after the first year of medical school.
+The Carolina Medical Student Research Program is a combination of 4 main funding sources: NIDDK Short Term Research Training Grant (STRT), Research Training in Otolaryngology/ Head & Neck Surgery, UNC Medical Alumni Endowment Fund, Office of Research, and the UNC Medical Foundation Fund, which grant stipends for about 40 students to engage in research each year.
+Projects are short term (8 weeks) and conducted in the summer after the first year of medical school.
 A few one-year projects and short-term school year projects are funded, as money is available.

 Each student and develops a research project to submit with their application.
 The application process has been designed to mimic the grant funding process of the National Institutes of Health (NIH).
 For students planning to apply for grants in the future, this program will provide an insight into the granting process.